-(f) Liquidity risk
+(e) Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined below.
-The Company has sufficient funds as at November 30, 2014 to settle its current accounts payable of \$64,445, and its long-term commitments on mineral claims as outlined in Note 6.
+The Company has sufficient funds as at February 28, 2015 to settle its current accounts payable of \$50,933, and its long-term commitments on mineral claims as outlined in Note 6.

-In the opinion of management, the working capital of \$104,188 at November 30, 2014 is sufficient to support the Company's minimal administrative operating requirements through the next two quarters.
-However, taking into consideration the Company's current cash position, volatile equity markets, global uncertainty in the capital markets and increasing cost pressures, the Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.
+In the opinion of management, the working capital of \$53,493 at February 28, 2015 is not sufficient to support the Company's normal operating requirements through its current reporting period.
+The Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.

-The Company believes that external financing, likely in the form of equity offerings, will be required in the near future to complete its major exploration and development projects, as well as to provide working capital for administrative costs.
+The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, , will be required in order to maintain its current operations.